-If your iPad suddenly freezes and stops responding to swipes and touches, you should try powering it off.
-If you’re unable to power it off normally, you’ll need to force a restart.
+If your iPad freezes and stops responding to swipes and touches, you should try powering it off.
+If you’re unable to power it off normally, you’ll need to force the device to restart.

 Force restarting or hard resetting an iPad is a simple process that only takes a few seconds to complete.
 It won’t wipe any of your iPad’s data.

 If you upgraded a newer iPad model that doesn’t have a home button, you may not know how to force restart your device because you need to use a new button combination.

 Here’s what you need to do to fix your frozen iPad, iPad mini, iPad Air, or iPad Pro.

 How to Hard Reset iPad

 If you own an iPad model with a home button, here’s the button combination you need to use in order to force your tablet to restart itself:

 - Press and hold the Home and the Top (or Side) buttons until you see the Apple logo appear.

 - Your iPad will then reboot and you’ll need to input your passcode if you have one.

 If you own a newer iPad without a home button, the button combination is different and a little bit harder to initiate.
 Here’s how to hard reset an iPad that doesn’t have a physical home button: